 In addition, if the entity is selected as a validation step on a validation workflow, the Manager will be asked to validate the publication of RFPs using this workflow.
 In case of absence, the Deputy manager will be able to do it for him.

 Managers are the users who can create and view all the RFPs and projects of the entity and its sub-entities, whereas the Operational can only do this for the entity and not its sub-entities.
-To know more about the roles at the entity level, please read this article.

 It is possible to affiliate an employee to an entity from this tab, or when creating their access via Colleagues in the Company tab.